oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 Singleton|the singleton
-Navigation Property via container|addressed via the path Property via container|addressed via the path Navigation Property via structured type|addressed via this structured type Property via structured type|addressed via this structured type Complex Type|an instance or collection of the type or a subtype thereof Entity Type|an instance or collection of the type or a subtype thereof
+Navigation Property via container|addressed via the path Property via container|addressed via the path Navigation Property via structured type|addressed via the structured type Property via structured type|addressed via the structured type Complex Type|an instance or collection of the type or a subtype thereof Entity Type|an instance or collection of the type or a subtype thereof